golanlevin/DrawingWithMachines/assignments/07_field/README.md

 ![perlin-landscape.jpg](img/perlin-landscape.jpg)<br />[*Perlin Noise landscapes by Revdancatt*](https://revdancatt.com/2020/01/30/penplotting-perlin-landscapes)

-(*85 points*) The purpose of this prompt is to strengthen your skills in generative form-making with procedures that cover a 2D surface, such as growth algorithms or flow fields.
+(*85 points, 8 hours*) The purpose of this prompt is to strengthen your skills in generative form-making with procedures that cover a 2D surface, such as growth algorithms or flow fields.
 Probably, you will be indirectly governing a simulation or feedback process that covers the page.
 You may use any algorithm(s) you wish.

 **Prompt**: Develop a computationally-generated, machine-plotted artwork that presents a field or distribution across the surface, ideally developing through feedback with itself.